-In 2017, the Company established a technology collaboration with Ginkgo, to enable the discovery of new living medicines.
-In June 2019 the Company expanded its collaboration and entered into an agreement with Ginkgo for the research and development of engineered microbial therapeutic products.
+In June 2019, the Company expanded its collaboration and entered into an agreement with Ginkgo for the research and development of engineered microbial therapeutic products.
+As of March 31, 2020, Ginkgo owns 6,340,771 shares of the Company's outstanding common stock.
+See Note 10, Ginkgo Collaboration, in the audited financial statements included in the Company's 2019 Annual Report.

 Under the agreement the Company made a prepayment to Ginkgo of \$30.0 million for its foundry services that will be provided to the Company over an initial term of five years.
-At September 30, 2019, the Company had remaining balances of \$9.2 million and \$20.5 million of current and non-current pre-paid research and development related to this transaction.
-Upon the expiration of such initial term and, if applicable, such additional period, any portion of the prepayment that has not been used to purchase services from Ginkgo will be retained by Ginkgo.
-For the three and nine months ended September 30, 2019, the Company used \$0.3 million of the pre-paid research and development expenses.
+At March 31, 2020, the Company had remaining balances of \$11.3 million and \$12.4 million of current and non-current pre-paid research and development costs related to this transaction, respectively.
+For the three months ended March 31, 2020, the Company used \$3.6 million of the pre-paid research and development expenses.